iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

-Cross-site request forgery allows an attacker to make arbitrary requests to a target site on behaf of another user, with their privleges but without their consent.
+Cross-site request forgery allows an attacker to make arbitrary requests to a target site on behaf of another user,
+*with* their privleges but *without* their consent.

 ## How is a CSRF attack executed?
 An attacker first figures out what is sent during a a particular POST request on the target site
-(maybe something imoprtant like deleting a Guide).
+(maybe something important like deleting a Guide).
 Next, they create a similar form (via html or javascript) on their own site.
 When a user who is logged in on the target site visits the attackers site, it submits the form to the target site